containers/release-notes/podman/main.md

  - Now podman ps doesn't race with podman pod rm ([#14741](https://github.com/containers/podman/pull/14741), [@giuseppe](https://github.com/giuseppe))
  - Now volume create supports copy and nocopy to control whether files from the container image must be copied up to the newly created volume on the first run. ([#14734](https://github.com/containers/podman/pull/14734), [@giuseppe](https://github.com/giuseppe))
  - Podman --remote push now supports --remove-signatures ([#14560](https://github.com/containers/podman/pull/14560), [@rhatdan](https://github.com/rhatdan))
+ - Podman automatically creates a sub-cgroup and moves itself there when running inside a container ([#14904](https://github.com/containers/podman/pull/14904), [@giuseppe](https://github.com/giuseppe))
  - Podman build now supports the --omit-history option which eliminates the history field from images. podman build now supports --logsplit which allows you to specify a directory for build logs when using multiple platforms.
 One log for each platform will be generated in the specified directory. ([#14561](https://github.com/containers/podman/pull/14561), [@rhatdan](https://github.com/rhatdan))
  - Podman create/run --network host will use the correct nameservers from the host [#14055](https://github.com/containers/podman/issues/14055) ([#14062](https://github.com/containers/podman/pull/14062), [@Luap99](https://github.com/Luap99))